Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Introduction

 commutes. \end{theorem}

 In other words, the two versions of Poincar\'e duality, one between the Poisson cohomology and homology, and the other between the Hochschild cohomology and homology, are preserved under Kontsevich's deformation quantization.

-Thus as a corollary, one obtains that {\it if $A=\mathbb R[x_1,\cdots, x_n]$ is a unimodular quadratic Poisson algebra, then all the homology and cohomology groups (Poisson and Hochschild) in Theorems \ref{thm:fourththeorem} and \ref{thm:fifttheorem} are isomorphic.}
+The second question that Dolgushev asked is whether there is any relationship between the roles that the unimodularity plays in the above two types of deformation quantizations.
+The following theorem partially answers this question, although both cases that Dolgushev and Felder-Shoikhet/Willwacher-Calaque considered are more general (i.e., not necessarily Koszul):

+\begin{theorem} Suppose $A=\mathbb R[x_1,\cdots, x_n]$ is a quadratic Poisson algebra.
+Denote by $A^!$ the Koszul dual algebra of $A$, and by $A_{\hbar}$ and $A^!_{\hbar}$ the Kontsevich deformation quantization of $A$ and $A^!$ respectively.
+If $A$ is unimodular (and by Theorem \ref{thm:secondtheorem} $A^!$ is unimodular Frobenius), then $A_{\hbar}$ is Calabi-Yau and $A^!_{\hbar}$ is symmetric Frobenius, and the following diagram